Are you facing a project that requires some material removal? You might be wondering: should you reach for a sander or a grinder?

 - Recommended Tool: Sander

-- Recommended Product: Drywall Sander with fine grit aluminum oxide sandpaper
+- Product: Drywall sander with fine grit aluminum oxide sandpaper

-- Why: Sanders provide a smooth finish on drywall, removing imperfections and creating a surface that's ideal for painting.
+- Why: Sanders provide a smooth finish on drywall, removing imperfections for a paint-ready surface.

 5. Cutting Metal Pipes